 - Jeffery, L. 2006.
 Victims and patrons: strategic alliances and the anti-politics of victimhood among displaced Chagossians and their supporters.
 History and Anthropology 17, 4.

-- Jeffery, L. 2019 in press.
+- Jeffery, L. 2019.
 Sustainable Mauritius?
 Island ecology, environmental change, and debates about energy efficiency in a Small Island State in the Indian Ocean.
 In I. Haltermann & J. Tischler (eds.)
 Environmental Change and African Societies.
 Brill.

 - Jeffery, L. 2018.
 ‘For Mauritians, joy; for Chagossians, sadness’: Mauritian independence, the sacrifice of the Chagos Archipelago, and the suffering of the Chagos islanders.
 In R. Ramtohul & T.H.
 Eriksen (eds.)
 The Mauritian Paradox: Fifty years of development, diversity and democracy.
 UoM.

 - Jeffery, L. & D. Vine.
 2011.
 Sorrow, sadness, and impoverishment: the lives of Chagossians in Mauritius.
 In S. Evers & M. Kooy (eds.)
 Eviction from the Chagos Islands: Displacement and Struggle for Identity against two World Powers.
 Brill.

 - Jeffery, L. 2011.
 'A lost people'?
 Chagossian onward migration and echoes of marginalisation in Crawley.
 In S. Evers & M. Kooy (eds.)
 Eviction from the Chagos Islands: Displacement and Struggle for Identity against two World Powers.
 Brill.